kestra-io/docs/content/docs/08.developer-guide/namespace-files.md

 icon: /docs/icons/dev.svg
 ---

+This page covers the concept of Namespace Files and how to use them in your flows.

 ## What are Namespace Files

 Namespace Files are files tied to a given namespace.
 You can think of Namespace Files as equivalent of a project in your local IDE or a copy of your Git repository.
 Namespace Files can hold Python modules, R or Node.js scripts, SQL queries, configuration files, and many more.
 You can synchronize your Git repository with a specific namespace to orchestrate dbt projects, Terraform or Ansible infrastructure, or any other project that contains code and configuration files.